ToxicFrog/doom-mods/gzap/doc/glossary.md

 In the logic file, categories are stored as hyphen-separated strings for historical reasons, e.g. the category string "small-health" denotes an item with both the `small` and `health` categories.
-A logic file can make up any categories it wants and the apworld will automatically detect them, but the current list of categories used by the wad scanner is:
+A logic file can make up any categories it wants and the apworld will automatically detect them.
+Not all of these are used in vanilla Doom/Heretic; some only appear in TCs.

 - `key`: keycards, skulls, etc; specific to a single level or cluster.
 Includes "key-like quest items" like gears, the stone idol, etc.